Features

 Prerequisites

-- ProfessionalDiscs inserted using i.LINK connected device:
+- Professional Discs inserted using an i.LINK connected device:

-- Install the FAMDriver of the official release version.
+- Install the FAM Driver of the official release version.

-- ProfessionalDiscs inserted using a USB-connected XDCAM drive:
+- Professional Discs inserted using a USB connected XDCAM drive:

-- Install the XDCAMDrive Software of the official release version.
+- Install the XDCAM Drive Software of the official release version.

 - SxS memory cards in UDF and FAT32 format:

-- Install the SxSDevice Driver and the SxS UDF Driver of the official release version.
+- Install the SxS Device Driver and the SxS UDF Driver of the official release version.

 - Be sure to install the SxS Device Driver first.

-- Install Sony XQDDriver of the official release version
+- Install Sony XQD Driver of the official release version

-Install Instructions
+Install Instructions Windows:

-- Uninstall any previous version of the nablet XAVC XDCAM plug-in and the Sony PDZK-MA2 plug-in (See Uninstalling concurrent legacy Sony plug-ins paragraph below if unsure).
+- Uninstall any previous version of the nablet XAVC XDCAM plug-in and the Sony PDZK-MA2 plug-in (See “Uninstalling concurrent legacy Sony plug-ins” below if unsure).

-- Download the installer image (DMG file) of the plug-in.
+- Download the installer “nablet_XAVC_XDCAM_AMA_Plugin_Setup_Win_2025.11.0.exe”.

-Uninstall Instructions
+Uninstall Instructions Windows:

-- Open Windows Control Panel and launch Programs and Features.
+- Open Windows Control Panel and launch “Programs and Features”.

 - Select “nablet XAVC XDCAM AMA Plug-In” and then select Uninstall.

-- Select Yes to confirm the removal.
+- Next, select Yes to confirm the removal.

-- Locate the directory “Library/Application Support/Avid/AVX2_Plugins/AMA/nablet”.
+- Locate the directory “Library/Application Support/Avid/AVX2_Plug-ins/AMA/nablet”.

 - Delete the nablet_MVP_MSP_XAVC_XDCAM.avx and MVP_MSP_XDCAM_EX.avx files.